AnyFetch/developers.anyfetch.com/blueprint.md

 ## File [/hydraters/documents/{id}/file]
 ### Get associated document [GET]
-Get the associuated document to help the hydration.
+Get the file associated with the document for hydration purposes.

+> Note: the file will be removed from Fetch API servers after hydration has completed.

 + Parameters
     + id (required, number, `1`) ...
 Numeric `id` of the Document to perform action with.